severian5it/BoardgameNerd/README.md

 1. [Contacts](#contacts)
 1. [Disclaimer](#disclaimer)

-My project is leveraging *free xml API* from [BoardGameGeek](https://www.boardgamegeek.com/), Creating a back end architecture that supports a front end interface.
+My project is leveraging `free xml API` from [BoardGameGeek](https://www.boardgamegeek.com/), Creating a **back-end** architecture that supports a **front-end** interface.

-The *GUI* allows a the website visitor to do the following:
+The *GUI* allows the website visitor to do the following:

 - Browse all the game in the DB.
 - Get informed about all the latest game loved by the community.
-- Get random games.
+- Get random old games.
-- Suggest to the webmaster any improvement.
+- Get in contact with the webmaster to suggest any improvement.
-- Add Games to a personal collection.
+- Add games to a personal collection.
 - Add notes to every game part of collection.

 # UX

 ## User stories

-I thought of the following stories before implementing and design my application:
+Following stories have been leading my design, and come before implementing and design my applications:

 1. as a user I want to search a wide catalogue of boardgame. :white_check_mark:
 1. as a user I need to be informed about what is hot in the boardgame community. :white_check_mark:
 1. as a user I like to be informed about what nice old boargame from the past. :white_check_mark:
 1.  as a user I need to add a boardgame to my personal collection. :white_check_mark:
-1.  as a user I need to remove a boardgame to my personalcollection. :white_check_mark:
+1.  as a user I need to remove a boardgame to my personal collection. :white_check_mark:
 1.  as a user I expect to find the best fit game to the number of my friends, visualizing this information browsing for games. :white_check_mark:
 1. as a user I expect to find the best fit game to the time I have, visualizing this information browsing for games. :white_check_mark:
 1.  as a father/ mother, I need to visualize suggested age of a boardgame. :white_check_mark: